JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/building_wdls.rst

-The corresponding WDL would look like this (call it align.wdl).
+The corresponding WDL would look like this (call it align_final.wdl).

 Notice that I am running all the commands inside a docker container :bash:`jfroula/bbtools:1.2.1`.
 The image of which should exist in hub.docker.com and will therefore be pulled localy by cromwell, assuming the backend was configured correctly.

 .. code-block:: text

+    version 1.0

     workflow bbtools {
+        input {
             File reads
             File ref
+        }

         call alignment {
            input: fastq=reads,